tgen/tCoNuT/README.md

 Please refer to tCoNuT workflow for overview, clonalCovPerl.pbs and ngs_cna2015.pbs for examples on how to call each script.

 <b>Step 1 (prior tCoNuT):</b> Align paired-end sequencing data (BAMs) for each control and affected/tumor samples.
+This has only been tested with BWA aligned paired ends but should work with other aligners.
 Currently, tCoNuT can only be used on human data.

 Run HaploType Caller(HC) on BAMs then annotate with SnpEff/SnpSift.

 <b>Step 2:</b> Create DAT files using tgen_CloneCov.v0092.pl for each BAM.